 Some situations like the weather may call for waterproofing the mortar joints after tuckpointing.
 Water entering the wall cavity may cause spalling and irreparable cracks.
 Waterproofing costs $0.10 to $0.20 per square foot.
 In cold, humid weather, waterproofing should be done soon after tuckpointing.
 This step is important because cold weather has more destructive effects on mortar.

 Repointing is a utility maintenance project that involves actually removing the old mortar and replacing it with fresh mortar to support the wall’s structural foundation and block out moisture.
 Tuckpointing is more of an aesthetic upgrade where specific shades of mortar are blended to fill in old, tired joints for an enhanced appearance.

-Tuckpointing brick costs between $5 and $10 per sq.ft. for the first 10 feet before increasing to $10 to $20 per square foot for any higher walls.
-The average 20 sq. ft. tuckpointing project with an electric grinder costs around $500.
+Tuckpointing brick costs $5 to $10 per sq.ft. for the first 8’ of height before increasing to $10 to $25 per square foot for taller walls.
+The average price for electric tuckpointing is $5 to $20 per square foot.

 Tuckpointing brick is expensive because it requires a considerable amount of materials and labor.
 Cement, sand, and lime-based mortar are needed in addition to chisels, hammers, or electric grinders, depending on the project.
 A taller brick wall may call for ladders and scaffolding.
 Most professionals base their project pricing on completing 10 sq. ft. of tuckpointing per hour, so the labor costs increase.

 Tuckpointing is often a personal preference for homeowners who want to improve the look of their brick walls.
 If the mortar is fading away and crumbling, or the brick joints look uneven and damaged, then filling in the mortar with a professional tuckpointing project can create a clean, crisp look with the right colors for the brick wall.